robert-adit-sukoco/prolog-jakarta-maps/README.md

 * The map data included in our program might not be 100% accurate with the real life Jakarta map.
 Real life usage of this project is not advised.
 * The map is bidirectional, unlike real world maps.
 Meaning the path and duration from A to B and from B to A will always be the same.
+* The graph is created with the developers' limited knowledge related to the map of Jakarta, Indonesia (and limited time for development).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>